-Environment Probe actor uses cube texture and applies it onto the objects as reflection source.
-This technique is called reflection mapping and comes very handy to reproduce reflective surfaces like metals, marbles or shiny plastics.
+The Environment Probe actor uses a cube texture and applies it onto the objects as a reflection source.
+This technique is called reflection mapping and comes in very handy to reproduce reflective surfaces like metals, marble or shiny plastics.

 Creating a new reflection probe

-Creating reflection probes is done similar to other actor types.
-Simply right click on a actor node in the Scene window, and select option New -> Visuals -> Environment Probe.
+Creating a reflection probe is done similar to creating other actor types.
+Simply right click on an actor node in the Scene window, and select the option New -> Visuals -> Environment Probe.

 Creating probes at runtime via script is also possible but not recommended.
-It's better to toggle existing probes visibility or modify Brightness property to fade in or out.
+It's better to toggle an existing probes visibility or modify its Brightness property to fade in or out.

-Alternatively you can use a Toolbox window and drag and drop environment probe actor from group Visuals into a scene.
+Alternatively, you can use the Toolbox window and drag and drop the environment probe actor from the Visuals group into a scene.

 |Radius||Reflection probe influence range.|

 To capture the scene around the reflection probe press the Bake button.
-It will render the scene in each 6 directions into a cube map and filter it.
-During reflection probes rendering only actors with StaticFlags.ReflectionProbe enabled will be visible.
+It will render the scene in each of 6 directions into a cube map and filter it.
+During reflection probe rendering only actors with StaticFlags.ReflectionProbe enabled will be visible.

 Updated environment probe cube textures are stored in a SceneData folder.
-To read more about see the
+To read more about scene data, see the

 Scene Data storage section down below.

-Flax Engine renders reflection probes using a dedicated pass using screen space shader into a dedicated buffer.
-Then mixes final reflection color into the light buffer.
-This gives opportunity to perform high quality per-pixel relfections color blending.
-Rendering starts from drawing probes with the highest radius and then the smaller ones (probes are sorted by radius).
-Also reflection color is being faded on the edges of the probe bounds.
-This results in a smooth transition and reduces any flickering.
-Especially for dynamic objects that move quickly through the scene.
+Flax Engine renders reflection probes into a dedicated buffer using a dedicated pass using a screen space shader.
+It then mixes the final reflection color into the light buffer.
+This provides the opportunity to perform high quality per-pixel relfections color blending.
+Rendering starts from drawing probes with the highest radius and then moces to the smaller ones (probes are sorted by radius).
+Reflection color is also being faded on the edges of the probe bounds.
+This results in a smooth transition and reduces any flickering -- especially for dynamic objects that move quickly through the scene.

 Scene Data storage

-By default Flax uses a dedicated content directory for scene data assets.
+By default, Flax uses a dedicated content directory for scene data assets.
 It's used by the lightmaps, CSG meshes and also Environment Probes.
-Reflection probes cube textures are located in: Content/SceneData/'scene_name'/EnvProbes.
-If you want to reuse baked reflection probe or modify it you can access textures in there.
-Also Environment Probe actor contains a dedicated public property EnvironmentProbe.Probe which can be used to access the cube texture being in use.
+Reflection probes' cube textures are located in: Content/SceneData/'scene_name'/EnvProbes.
+If you want to reuse a baked reflection probe or modify it you can access textures in that location.
+Also, the Environment Probe actor contains a dedicated public property EnvironmentProbe.Probe which can be used to access the cube texture in use.